MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/certificate.md

 [!INCLUDE [version-lt-azure-devops](../../includes/version-lt-azure-devops.md)]

-This topic explains how to run a self-hosted agent with self-signed certificate.
+This topic explains how to run a self-hosted agent with a self-signed certificate.

 > [!NOTE]
 > This article applies to agent versions 2.x and newer.